RedisLabs/spark-redis/doc/cluster.md

   }
 }
 ```
-If you want to use multiple Redis clusters/instances, an implicit RedisConfig can be used in a code block to specify the target cluster/instance in that block.
+If you want to use multiple Redis clusters/instances, an implicit RedisConfig can be used in a code block to specify the target cluster/instance.